polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain.md

     !!! note
         Note that the `--depth 1` flag is used to clone only the latest commit of the branch, which speeds up the cloning process.

-2. Change the directory to the Polkadot SDK repository
+2. Change the directory to the Polkadot SDK repository:

     ```bash
     cd polkadot-sdk